NEWS

 Surviving the crumb

 Unwittingly ingested gluten?
 Read on for tips on beating it after eating it.
-Extreme tiredness, aching joints, a bloated stomach, a desperate urge to rush to the… I know the feeling.
-I’ve lived well with coeliac disease for 18 years – and ensure my children with gluten-free, dairy-free and soy-free needs do the same – … Read more
+Extreme tiredness, aching joints, a bloated stomach, a desperate urge to rush to the… even the most clued-up and vigilant of us can sometimes accidentally get ‘glutened’.
+But although regularly doing so increases a person with coeliac disease’s risk of nutrient deficiencies, … Read more